RedHatWorkshops/quay-workshop/content/labs/0005-systemd-networkd.md

 List network interfaces.
 You should now see the new bridge device.

 ```
-sudo etworkctl list
+sudo networkctl list
 ```

-We can also view the bridge device by using the `brctl` userpace program.
+We can also view the bridge device by using the `brctl` userspace program.

 ```
 sudo brctl show